chsigg/notes/README.md

 app.
 The procedure to do that depends on your device.

-    - **Android**: 'Press the "three dots" icon at the top right, select "Add to Home screen" from the menu and press "Add".
+    - **Android**: 'Press the "three dots" icon at the top right, select "Add to Home screen" from the menu and press "Install" twice.
     - **iOS**: Press the "Share" button at the bottom, select "Add to Home Screen" from the menu and press "Add".